Controlling and granting database access to SQL Database and SQL Data Warehouse

 GRANT ALTER ANY USER TO Mary;

-To give additional users full control of the database, make them a member of the db_owner fixed database role using the
+To give additional users full control of the database, make them a member of the db_owner fixed database role.

 ALTER ROLE statement.

 In Azure SQL Data Warehouse use EXEC sp_addrolemember.

 One common reason to create a database user based on a SQL Database server login is for users that need access to multiple databases.
 Since contained database users are individual entities, each database maintains its own user and its own password.
 This can cause overhead as the user must then remember each password for each database, and it can become untenable when having to change multiple passwords for many databases.
 However, when using SQL Server Logins and high availability (active geo-replication and failover groups), the SQL Server logins must be set manually at each server.
 Otherwise, the database user will no longer be mapped to the server login after a failover occurs, and will not be able to access the database post failover.
 For more information on configuring logins for geo-replication, please see Configure and manage Azure SQL Database security for geo-restore or failover.

 As a best practice, non-administrator users should only have access through the firewall to the databases that they use.
 Instead of authorizing their IP addresses through the server-level firewall and giving them access to all databases, use the sp_set_database_firewall_rule statement to configure the database-level firewall.
 The database-level firewall cannot be configured by using the portal.